 will get you there!
 But some hands on figuring will do much better, much quicker.

 Build Quality and Disassembly

 Zebralight is well known for high quality lights, and this SC600 is no exception.
 My sample is flawless in body.
-The anodizing is the perfect Zebralight color, and has no The tailcap has perfect knurling
+The anodizing is the perfect Zebralight color.
+The tailcap has perfect knurling

 and makes unscrewing the tailcap very easy.
 It’s hard to describe how smooth the threads